Jammu Kashmir Joint Awami Action Committee: Formation and early activities (2022–2023)

 Local protests over rising commodity and electricity prices began in parts of AJK in 2022 and early 2023, often led by traders’ associations and transport unions.
 These protests included non-payment or symbolic burning of electricity bills, localized shutter-down strikes, and sit-ins; they spread from towns such as Rawalakot to other districts as civic groups and student bodies joined the cause.
 Over 2023, several local committees and traders’ bodies coordinated action and — by mid-September 2023 — the movement consolidated into a broader, region-wide joint action committee that coordinated strike calls and long-march plans.
-Journalistic coverage and local commentaries describe the JAAC as a coalition of trade bodies, transporters, lawyers, and student groups that became the main civil-society platform for this agitation.
+Journalistic coverage and local commentaries describe the JAAC as a coalition of traders, transporters, lawyers, and student groups that became the main civil-society platform for this agitation.

 Although the AJK government attempted limited reconciliation—such as withdrawing a proposed increase in electricity bills and maintaining tariffs at the July 2023 level, a decision that reportedly burdened the local exchequer by Rs10–12 billion—these measures proved insufficient to quell the widespread discontent.
 The public remained critical, especially in light of the more favourable subsidies provided to Gilgit-Baltistan.

 The burgeoning movement gained decisive momentum in May 2023, following the launch of a sustained sit-in outside a flour depot in Supply Bazaar, Rawalakot, primarily targeting the soaring price of wheat.
 This localized protest served as the organizational nucleus, demonstrating the potential for civil society to organize around immediate economic pain.

 Post-formation, the JAAC quickly mobilized on a massive scale.
 By October 10, 2023, the committee had successfully organized large rallies across AJK that included women and children.
 This resilience was tested but maintained even during the severe winter months.
 In November 2023, the JAAC staged a similar protest that ultimately ended after the AJK government provided assurances to address their concerns.
 However, the failure of the government to implement these promises became the direct and central trigger for the large-scale confrontations that followed in 2024.